LMD-UTU/DBR-reflectivity-spectrum/README.md

 - polarization

 It is important to note that the DBR_code uses the transfer_matrix_method_f.m function, where the option to add an extra layer is controlled within the function script.
+To use the codes, download the main scripts, functions and refractive index data to your working directory and open the desired script in MATLAB and run it.
+The refractive index data files for Silicon dioxide and Tantalum pentaoxide that are already provided, are general oscillator models developed with the JA.
+Woollam WVASE ellipsometer software from measured thin film samples.